Diljit Dosanjh: Career

-2003–2004: Ishq Da Uda Ada and DIL
+2003–2015: Regional success

-Diljit released his first album Ishq Da Uda Ada in 2003 with Finetone Cassettes, a division of T-Series.
+Dosanjh released his first album Ishq Da Uda Ada in 2003 with Finetone Cassettes, a division of T-Series.
 Rajinder Singh of Finetone, who helped Dosanjh make a debut in the Punjabi music industry, suggested to him to spell his first name as Diljit instead of Daljit.

-2004–2010: More albums, singles and The Next Level

 Dosanjh's popularity soared with the release of his third album, Smile, produced by Sukhpal Sukh, which included the tracks "Nachh Diyan Alran Kuwariyan" and "Paggan Pochviyan Wale."
 The album was released by Finetone Cassettes in 2005.
 His next album Ishq Ho Gaya was released in 2006 by Finetone Cassettes.
 His fifth album, titled Chocolate, came out in 2008.
-In his stardom days he wore an impressive Morni Dastar which set a great modern turban wearing trend among his Punjabi Sikh followers along with singers like Inderjit Nikku.